Treborium/happy-granny/README.md

 ## Run Application

-Make sure you activated your virtual environment via `source venv/bin/activate`.
+Make sure you've activated your virtual environment via `source venv/bin/activate`.
 After that simply run:

 ```sh
 python3 src/main.py
 ```

 This will generate a file named `output/data.json`.
-The file contains the specified data about the desired wool.
+The file contains the specified data of the desired wool.

 ## Run Unit Tests